Rodrigossz/Python-Custom-Skills-Toolkit/skills/cosmosdb-writer/cosmosdb-writer.md

-# Azure Cognitive Search Python Custom Skill For Content Moderation
+# Azure Cognitive Search Python Custom Skill For CosmosDb Integration (Upsert)

 This code is a Python Custom Skill, for Azure Cognitive Search, based on Azure Functions for Python.
-Using the [Content Moderator API](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/), It detects PII (Personal Identifiable Information) in the input string.
-The output is True or False, and you can use a Boolean field in Azure Cognitive Search Index.
+Using the [CosmosDb Library](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2?tabs=python), It inserts the input data as elements into a CosmosDb collection.

 ## Required steps